 The dissertation process begins with the preparation of a dissertation proposal.
 Ordinarily the proposal contains:

-- a review of the literature in anthropology and other fields relevant to the dissertation topic;
+a review of the literature in anthropology and other fields relevant to the dissertation topic

-The candidate prepares the proposal in close consultation with the Chair of his/her dissertation committee and with other faculty members on the committee.
+The candidate prepares the proposal in close consultation with the Chair of his/her dissertation committee and with other committee members.
 After committee members are satisfied with the proposal, the advisor schedules an oral defense of the proposal.
-(Note: this defense counts as the candidate's 4th comprehensive examination.
-Registration is required for the exam/defense, as explained above, under Comprehensive Examinations).
+(Note: this defense counts as the candidate's 4th comprehensive examination.)

 A satisfactory defense of the proposal allows the student to begin work on the dissertation project, as planned.
-The Chair notifies the CAS Dean's office of the successful proposal defense by filling out the appropriate sections of the Graduate Academic Action form.
+The Chair of the committee notifies the CAS Dean's office of the successful proposal defense by filling out the appropriate sections of the Graduate Academic Action form.
 A copy of the dissertation proposal title page signed by the Chair and other members of the committee must be included with this submission.
 A copy of the signed dissertation proposal title page and a copy of the proposal should be put into the student's academic file in the main department office.

 Stay in touch with your advisor and committee

 Regular communication with your committee and especially with your dissertation advisor is expected throughout the research and writing period.
 Some advisors want to see drafts of individual chapters as soon as they are prepared while others prefer to read all the chapters at one time.
-Committee members should be asked for their preferences about how involved they wish to be in the earlier writing stages.
+Committee members should be asked for their preferences and about how involved they wish to be in the earlier writing stages.
 The candidate should heed the commentary and suggestions of advisors and committee members.
 Candidates may want to ask staff, e.g. in the university's Writing Center, to review text and make suggestions regarding style and clarity of presentation.

 The format for the dissertation is strictly defined by university regulation.
 All dissertations are now required to be formatting electronically.
-Requirements are outlined in the publication A Guide to the preparation of Theses and Dissertations, available through the CAS Dean's Office.
-It is the candidate's responsibility to ensure that the dissertation meets these requirements.
-Documents that do not conform to university stipulations will not be accepted by the CAS or by the University Library.
+Requirements are outlined on the University Graduate Studies web page, Guide to Electronic Theses and Dissertations (.http://www.american.edu/provost/grad/etd/index.cfm).
+It is the candidate's responsibility to ensure that the dissertation meets American University's requirements.
+Documents that do not conform to university stipulations will not be accepted.

 The dissertation defense is open to the public.
 It opens with the candidate describing the dissertation research.
 Then the advisor and other committee members pose questions about the project, after which the advisor invites questions from other members of the audience.
-If the committee decides that the candidate has successfully defended the dissertation, they sign the title page of the document.
-The defense usually concludes with the committee giving the candidate a list of changes and additions that need to be made to the dissertation text.
+If the committee decides that the candidate has successfully defended the dissertation, members sign the title page of the document.
+The defense usually concludes with the committee giving the candidate a list of changes and additions that need to be made to the dissertation document.

-PhD students are also responsible for filing an "Application for Graduation" with the Office of the Registrar, in which you indicate how your name should appear on the diploma, etc. There is no fee for this, but it must be submitted early, during the registration period of the last semester you are enrolled at AU.
+Students are also responsible for filing an Application for Graduation with the Office of the Registrar, in which they indicate how their name should appear on the diploma, etc. This application must be submitted early, at the latest during the registration period of the last semester the student is enrolled at AU.
 Submit for the semester that you plan to graduate;you can always resubmit if you don't finish in time!!!!